-Our audit procedures included, among others, obtaining the financial models prepared by the Group to assess the recoverability of the deferred tax assets and the supporting documentation used as the basis for their preparation.
-We reviewed the financial models obtained, including the consistency of the pre-tax income projected for the coming years with the actual data for the current year.
-Also, we analysed the reversal periods foreseen for the temporary differences recognised in the consolidated balance sheet and involved our internal tax experts in analysing the estimate of income tax for the current year.
+In addition, we performed substantive tests based on the obtainment of the financial models prepared by the Group to assess the recoverability of the deferred tax assets recognised and the supporting documentation used as the basis for their preparation.
+We reviewed the financial models obtained, analysing, among other matters, the consistency of the pre-tax profits projected for the coming years with historical and actual data for the current year.
+Also, we analysed the estimated reversal periods for the temporary differences recognised in the consolidated balance sheet and involved our internal tax experts in analysing the most significant estimates affecting income tax for the current year.

-Note 24 to the accompanying consolidated financial statements contains the disclosures relating to the Group's deferred taxes.
+Notes 3.p and 23 to the accompanying consolidated financial statements contain the disclosures relating to the Group's deferred taxes.